Ravindu77/IOT_power_saving_system/Web/README.md

 <h2>Web API</h2>

 # AWS IoT conncetion
-- Certificates - provides security certificate and keys generated from AWS IoT core.
+- `Certificates`: provides security certificate and keys generated from AWS IoT core.

-- aws-iot-sdk-browser-bundle.js and bundle.js - this package allows to write JavaScript applications which access to AWS IoT Platform via MQTT or MQTT over the Secure WebSocket Protocol.
+- `aws-iot-sdk-browser-bundle.js` and `bundle.js`: this package allows to write JavaScript applications which access to AWS IoT Platform via MQTT or MQTT over the Secure WebSocket Protocol.
 A new AWS IoT Device SDK is [available] (https://github.com/awslabs/aws-iot-device-sdk-js-v2).

-- home.js - this is the actual JavaScript file for connecting to the AWS IoT Platform.
+- `home.js`: this is the actual JavaScript file for connecting to the AWS IoT Platform.
 Defining topics for publishing and subscribing to/from the service using MQTT protocol.
 And provides conditional check to the web API.

-- home.html -  The web API for Power-Saving system in HTML format, sending and receiving data to/from AWS IoT Platform.
+- `home.html`:  The web API for Power-Saving system in HTML format, sending and receiving data to/from AWS IoT Platform.

-- css files -  Styling for the web API.
+- `css files`:  Styling for the web API.

 # MQTT Topics
 Reading data using Json format.